Acid Reflux with Bloating

 Overview

-Experiencing acid reflux along with bloating is a common concern.
-Acid reflux, often described as heartburn, involves stomach acid flowing back up into the esophagus, the tube connecting your mouth and stomach.
-This can cause a burning sensation in the chest, a sour taste in the mouth, and even a cough.
+Experiencing acid reflux along with bloating can be quite uncomfortable.
+Acid reflux, often felt as heartburn, is the backflow of stomach acid into the esophagus, the tube connecting your mouth to your stomach.
+This can cause a burning sensation in the chest or throat.
 Bloating, on the other hand, refers to a feeling of fullness or swelling in the abdomen.
-It can be accompanied by gas, abdominal discomfort, and a visible increase in abdominal size.
+It often involves trapped gas and can be accompanied by abdominal discomfort.

 Possible Associated Factors